Eric-Gurt/StarDefenders2D/README.md

 https://www.patreon.com/Eric_Gurt

 Discussion so far happens at Plazma Burst 2 discord server (besides game itself), but that isn't easy place to get into if you don't play Plazma Burst 2 though.

+# Installation

+pick directory

+npm init

+npm install express --save

+npm install jade --save

+# Start server

+You'll need to update SSL (https thing) info in index.js or just get rid of SSL support.
+It will automatically let it run on Windows without SSL on localhost:3000
+Then do:

+node index.js > stdout.txt 2> stderr.txt &